 Each student, wherever their location, will have access to a wealth of library and online materials to support their studies.
 International students are able to use their local context when writing their assessments.

-The Learning and Teaching Enhancement Team works with departments to promote student retention, achievement and success.
+The Academic Support & Enhancement (ASET) team works with departments to promote student retention, achievement, and success.
 This work is achieved through a multi-faceted approach, which consists of: